gabrielmoris/docker/deployment-examples/README.md

   , add in the /env/backend.env `MONGODB_URL=mongodb`, and in the backend Dockerfile `ENV MONGODB_URL=mongodb`
 - Build the image `docker build -t goals-node ./backend`
 - Create new repository in docker hub, tag the image `docker tag goals-node gabrielcmoris/goals-node` and push the image `docker push  gabrielcmoris/goals-node`

+2. Create ECS Cluster with 2 images (Mongo and Backend)

 - In amazon ECS click in "create a new cluster" and give a name
 - Click in create new VPC to have a private cloud for this cluster and wait
 - Click on view cluster and click in the tab tasks.
 Create a new task definition.
 Name it and give it the role of `ecsTaskExecutionRole`.

+  a) Add Backend Image from Docker Hub

-- Click in "Add Container" and name it. and in image use the docker hub image: `gabrielcmoris/goals-node`.
+  - Click in "Add Container" and name it for example "goals". and in image use the docker hub image: `gabrielcmoris/goals-node`.
 Port Mappings `80`.
 In Command `node,app.js`
-- Specify the ENV variables from the backend.
+  - Specify the ENV variables from the backend.env.
 For the MONGODB_URL we use `localhost` instead of mongodb.
   - Click Add

+  b) Add MongoDb Image

+  - Click in "Add Container".
+Give name, choose the image `mongo` from Docker hub official image, choose port `27017` (the Oficial default for mongodb.)
+  - Specify the ENV variables from the mongo.env. `MONGO_INITDB_ROOT_USERNAME=max` `MONGO_INITDB_ROOT_PASSWORD=secret`
+  - Click Add
+  - Click in Create

+3. Launch the service

+- Go to clusters > goals-app > in Services click "create":

+  - Choose Fargate
+  - Choose goals in Task Definiton
+  - Service name "goals-service"
+  - Number of tasks: 1
+  - click "Next Step"
+  - Choose the cluster VPC and the subnets
+  - Auto-assign public IP should be ENABLED
+  - Load balancer type : Application Load Balancer
+  - **Create Load Balancer**

+    - Choose create application load balancer.
+Name it.
+Export in port 80.
+Choose the same VPC as the cluster.
+    - Click on configure security groups.
+Select an existing security group and choose the default VPC security group
+    - Choose a new target group.
+Name it. choose Target type: IP.
+    - Click "Register Targets", "Review" and then "Create"

+  - Choose the load balancer I created and the container name :port and click in "Add to load balancer"
+  - Click "Next step" and "Next step" again and afterwards "Create Service"

+4. See the public IP

+- Go to clusters > goals-app > services and click in goals-service
+- Click in tab Tasks and in the task.
+There I have the public IP
+- The service would be successful created in \<IP>\/goals